 The people of Cumbria are always saying they need more to do, and these games are just that.
 Fantastic for families, parties, time with friends, teambuilding and of course tourists enjoying the Lake District.
 For more information and to get yourself booked in check out their website https://www.lakesescapes.co.uk or facebook page https://www.facebook.com/lakesescaperooms/.

 An escape room is where we put your team in a themed room and you must try and escape by solving puzzles and challenges.
 You will have 60 minutes to complete the mission.
-Each game is ideally for 2-6 people however Casino Heist can accommodate up to 8 players.
+Each game is for 2-6 people however No Place Like Gnome and Elf Who can accommodate up to 8 players.

-The escape room experience is for people of all backgrounds and genders who love puzzles and interactive challenges.
-Please note that children under the age of 16 will need to be accompanied in the game by an adult.
+The experiences are for people of all backgrounds and genders who love puzzles and interactive challenges.
+Please note that children under the age of 16 will need to be accompanied by an adult in the escape games.
+We do not allow anyone under the age of 7yrs.

 What are your opening hours?

-We are open from 10.00am to 10.00pm, Mondays to Sundays.
+Our opening hours vary during the year due to increased heating costs during the colder months.
+Up to date availability can be checked at any time by clicking any Book Now button on our website.
 Booking in advance is required.
 If its less than 2 hours before the game please call us to check availability.

 What do I need to bring and what should I wear?